-Wightman takes bronze as Hoare wins 1500m gold
+Wightman 'relieved' at bronze as Hoare wins 1500m gold

 |Coverage: Watch live on BBC TV with extra streams on BBC iPlayer, Red Button, BBC Sport website and BBC Sport mobile app; Listen on BBC Radio 5 Live and Sports Extra; live text and clips online.

-Scotland's world champion Jake Wightman had to settle for a Commonwealth bronze medal as Australia's Oliver Hoare charged through in the final few metres to claim a sensational 1500m gold.
+Scotland's world champion Jake Wightman says he is "relieved" to have earned Commonwealth bronze as Australia's Oliver Hoare charged through in the final few metres to claim a sensational 1500m gold.

 Wightman, who stunned the world championships in Eugene last month, made his move with 200m to go but could not hold the lead.